ponceto/aym-js/src/content/_index.md

 AYM·JS is a sound chip emulator written in JavaScript and designed to emulate the AY-3-8910 PSG (Programmable Sound Generator) and the YM2149 SSG (Software-Controlled Sound Generator).

+Just put on your headphones, click `Power` and enjoy listening to old chiptune music from the 80s!

 ---

 {{< player >}}